ibm-cloud-docs/cloud-pak-data/getting-started.md

 {: #assign_license}

 If you don't already have a license, you can:
-* Purchase a license through [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html)
+* Purchase a license through [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html).
-* [Register](https://www.ibm.com/account/reg/us-en/signup?formid=urx-42212) for a 60-day trial license of IBM Cloud Pak for Data
+* [Register](https://www.ibm.com/account/reg/us-en/signup?formid=urx-42212) for a 60-day trial license of IBM Cloud Pak for Data.

 **Important**: The trial is for {{site.data.keyword.cpd_full_notm}} software only.
 The trial does not include entitlement to the Red Hat OpenShift Container Platform.